Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Optical Illusions.md

 **Display of several optical illusions, to illustrate the way the brain perceives certain visual stimuli** - Confusing our brains and eyes.

-Last initially checked on 2025-01-26 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk)
+Last initially checked on 2025-11-29 by Charlotte Greensmith (cg865@cam.ac.uk) and double-checked on 2025-02-08 by Jessica Trevelyan (jet81@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->